PierreChouteau/DeepLearningWithAudio/05_samplernn/training/azure_samplernn.md

 ## Transfer your files to the VM

-Please  before transferring your files and running chunk_audio, you should convert your audio to your desired sample rate (16000 Hz by default) and mono.
+Before transferring your files and running chunk_audio, you should convert your audio to your desired sample rate (16000 Hz by default) and mono.
 The train script is supposed to handle this automatically, but it seems to be buggy at the moment.

 You can transfer your files from your own PC to the VM following the below command line structure.
 Open a new terminal window and make sure that you are in your own computer/laptop directory.